datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter3.md

 # here is an example of how to create a character vector
 food <- c("pizza", "burgers", "salads", "cheese", "pasta")

-# Create a numeric vector to store the temperatures listed above into temp
+# Create a character vector to store the names listed into city
 # Make sure to follow the same order as above

 ```